wso2-attic/ballerina-integrator/README.md

 ### Deploying locally

-- As the first step you can build a Ballerina executable archive (.balx) of the service that we developed above.
+- As the first step, you can build a Ballerina executable archive (.balx) of the service that we developed above.
 Navigate to `restful-service/guide` and run the following command.
 ```
    $ ballerina build restful_service
 ```